i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   desired key with a counter argument).
 BLAKE2b is much faster than SHA-256, and keyed-BLAKE2b would reduce the total number of hash function calls.
   [UNSCIENTIFIC-KDF-SPEEDS]_

-- TODO: Write up both DH-based client IDs and static client IDs, and pros/cons of each.

 Notes